How to Prevent Moisture Build-Up in Attics

 - Inspect duct connections for leaks

-Proper dryer vent maintenance reduces humidity accumulation and lowers condensation risk.
+Proper dryer vent maintenance reduces humidity accumulation, lowers condensation risk, and helps prevent lint-related airflow restrictions.

 Control Indoor Humidity to Reduce Moisture Load